The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Filament Radial Structure

 When generating the profiles in the right-hand column, we first use 150 linearly spaced bins out to a radius of $R=100\kpc$ for each individual slice, namely a bin size of $\Delta r = 100\kpc/150\approx0.67\kpc$.
 While this is larger than the typical cell size near the filament centre, it is slightly smaller than the typical cell size at large distances from the filament axis (see \fig{bin sizes and cell sizes} below).
-However, due to the unstructured nature of the grid, all of our bins are sufficiently populated for good statistics.
+However, due to the unstructured nature of the grid, all of our bins are sufficiently populated for good statistics, with $\sim(4000-6000)$ cells per bin in the \textbf{S} and \textbf{V} zones, and $\sim(2000-4000)$ cells per bin in the \textbf{T} Zone.
 The density and pressure (temperature) profiles represent the volume-weighted (mass-weighted) average of all gas cells in each cylindrical shell.
 In each slice, the temperature profile reaches a well-defined maximum, which we define as the shock-radius, $r_{\rm shock}$.
-Once $r_{\rm shock}$ is identified, we recompute each profile using 150 linearly spaced bins from $r/r_{\rm shock}=0.1-2.0$ and normalize them by their central values.
+Once $r_{\rm shock}$ is identified, we recompute each profile using 150 linearly spaced bins from $r/r_{\rm shock}=0.1-2.0$ and normalise them by their central values.
 We then compute the mean (red dots) and standard deviation (cyan shaded regions) in log-space among all ten slices in each bin to produce the stacked profiles shown in \fig{thermal profiles}.
-Hereafter, all stacked profiles and projection maps presented used bins proportional to $r_{\rm shock}$ of each slice.
-The location of the shock seen in the temperature and pressure maps is indeed at $r\simeq r_{\rm shock}$, marked by a dashed-white circle in each projection.
-We show the values of central density, $\rho_0$, central gas temperature, $T_0$, and shock radius, $r_{\rm shock}$, for our ten slices in \fig{rho_0 and T_0 scatterings}.
+Hereafter, all stacked profiles and projection maps presented used binonproportional to $r_{\rm shock}$ of each slice.
+The location of the shock seen on the temperature and pressure maps is indeed at $r\simeq r_{\rm shock}$, marked by a dashed-white circle in each projection.